The Perkins INfrared Exosatellite Survey (PINES) I. Survey Overview, Reduction Pipeline, and Early Results: The PINES Photometric Pipeline

 \subsection{Astrometric Solution and Source Spectral Types}

 Mimir images do not have a built-in World Coordinate System (WCS) which can map $x$ and $y$ pixel coordinates to R.A. and Dec coordinates.
 We use a web API\footnote{\url{http://astrometry.net/doc/net/api.html}} to pass the source detection image to Astrometry.net \citep{Lang2010}, which solves for the WCS of the field.
 With the WCS data, we then convert the pixel locations of reference stars to R.A. and Dec coordinates.
 For every reference star in the field, we perform a 5"$\times$5" box search in Gaia Early Data Release 3 \citep{GaiaCollab2021} around its coordinates using the \texttt{Astroquery} Python package \citep{Ginsburg2019}, and save its ($G_{BP}-G_{RP}$) color.
-We also calculate the absolute \textit{G} magnitude of the reference using its measured parallax, and discard references that are likely white dwarfs or giants.
-We then use the ($G_{BP}-G_{RP}$) color to estimate the spectral type (SpT) and T$_{eff}$ of each reference star using a ($G_{BP}-G_{RP}$)-SpT relation, limited to M9V stars and earlier \citep{Pecaut2013}\footnote{Updated relations including the Gaia photometric bands are available online at \url{http://www.pas.rochester.edu/~emamajek/EEM_dwarf_UBVIJHK_colors_Teff.txt}}.
+We also calculate the absolute \textit{G} magnitude of the reference using its measured parallax and discard references that are likely white dwarfs or giants.
+A sufficient number of dwarf stars are present in every field such that we can discard white dwarfs and giants as references without inflating the scatter of our final light curves, and we do so as a precaution against systematic effects that they could introduce through photometric variability or spectral mismatches with our targets.
+Finally, we use the ($G_{BP}-G_{RP}$) color to estimate the spectral type (SpT) and T$_{eff}$ of each reference star using a ($G_{BP}-G_{RP}$)-SpT relation, limited to M9V stars and earlier \citep{Pecaut2013}\footnote{Updated relations including the Gaia photometric bands are available online at \url{http://www.pas.rochester.edu/~emamajek/EEM_dwarf_UBVIJHK_colors_Teff.txt}}.